trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 ```
 Now we are ready to interactively generate unstructured quadrilateral meshes!

-We create a new HQMTool project dictionary with the name `"spline_curves"` and
+We create a new project with the name `"spline_curves"` and
 assign `"out"` to be the folder where any output files from the mesh generation process
 will be saved.
 By default, the output files created by HOHQMesh will carry the same name
 as the project.
 For example, the resulting HOHQMesh control file from this tutorial